Physicians

 839

-Dr. Bell is a black physician and relates the limitations placed upon him because of his race.
-He was interviewed concerning his opinions and experiences in relation to the history of blacks in Louisville.
+Dr. Bell is a Black physician and relates the limitations placed upon him because of his race.
+He was interviewed concerning his opinions and experiences in relation to the history of Blacks in Louisville.

 1206

 Dr. Bell discusses his early life and education, including his training at Alcorn College, Morehouse College, and Meharry Medical College.
-He discusses his involvement with the Red Cross Hospital, a black-run hospital in Louisville that was known as Community Hospital starting in 1972.
+He discusses his involvement with the Red Cross Hospital, a Black-run hospital in Louisville that was known as Community Hospital starting in 1972.
 (The hospital, founded in 1899, closed in 1975.)
 Dr. Bell became involved with the hospital in the early 1940s, and discusses the developments there, including the institution of a nurses' training program, integration, fundraising, and other issues.
 He discusses the clientele of the hospital as well as the care they received.
-He also talks about the loss to the black community at the closing of the hospital, and the apparent lack of loyalty the community had to the institution.
+He also talks about the loss to the Black community at the closing of the hospital, and the apparent lack of loyalty the community had to the institution.
 He discusses Hattie Bishop Speed, as a person and as a supporter of the hospital.

 1133

-Berg was reared in Brooklyn, New York, where he attended elementary and secondary school.
+Harold Berg grew up in Brooklyn, New York, where he attended elementary and secondary school.
 His parents had come to the US from Russia.
 Berg's father attended trade school and worked as a plumber in New York.
 Harold came to Louisville to attend the University of Louisville for his pre-medical and medical education.
-Berg recieved his MD and completed his internship before being drafted in the US Army during World War II.
-He served in the Pacific Theater as a surgeon and after the war retuened to the US to complete his residency in surgery.
+Berg received his MD and completed his internship before being drafted in the US Army during World War II.
+He served in the Pacific Theater as a surgeon and after the war returned to the US to complete his residency in surgery.
 Since 1951 he has practiced in Louisville.
 Berg is also known for his work in mosaics, examples of which were on display at the Jewish Community Center and the School of Medicine at the University of Louisville at the time of the interview.

 1205